 All students will be initially admitted to the status of Probationer Research Student (PRS).
 Within a maximum of four terms as a full-time PRS student or eight terms as a part-time PRS student, you will be expected to apply for transfer of status from Probationer Research Student to DPhil status.
 This application is normally made in the second term for full-time students and by the fifth term for part-time students.

 A successful transfer of status from PRS to DPhil status will require a statement, a piece of written work and the support of your supervisor.
 Students who are successful at transfer will also be expected to apply for and gain confirmation of DPhil status to show that your work continues to be on track.
 This will need to done within nine terms of admission for full-time students and eighteen terms of admission for part-time students.

 Both milestones normally involve an interview with one or two assessors (other than your supervisor) and therefore provide important experience for the final oral examination.

-Full-time students will be expected to submit an original thesis of at least 75,000 words after three or, at most, four years from the date of admission.
-If you are studying part-time, you be required to submit your thesis after six or, at most, eight years from the date of admission.
+Full-time students will be expected to submit a thesis of not more than 100,000 words after three or, at most, four years from the date of admission.
+If you are studying part-time, you will be required to submit your thesis after six or, at most, eight years from the date of admission.

 To be successfully awarded a DPhil in History of Art you will need to defend your thesis orally (viva voce) in front of two appointed examiners.